 When ART re-initiation criteria are met, CRS staff will strongly recommend that the participant restart ART.
-Participants who decline to do so should be urged to continue clinic visits per Schedule 1 or Schedule 2 (ie, whichever schedule the participant is currently on) until such time as the participant re-initiates ART, at which time they should transition to Schedule 3.
-For additional details, see the HVTN 804/HPTN 095 Study Specific Procedures (SSP).
+Participants who decline to do so should be urged to continue clinic visits per the schedule they are in at that time (eg, Schedule 1 or Schedule 2) until such time as the participant re-initiates ART, at which time they should transition to Schedule 3.
+Monitoring such participants may require additional visits.
+Ideally, these visits will be conducted weekly.
+These additional visits will be treated as interim visits.
+For details, see the HVTN 805/HPTN 093 SSP.